cdfelixj/wandr/README.md

 3. **Route Optimization**: Let Wandr handle the complex routing logic

 4. **Sidequest Discovery**: Explore spontaneous activities based on your preferences

+5. **Area Explorer**: Click anywhere on the map to get comprehensive area summaries with:
+   - Local business analysis and ratings
+   - Busyness levels and foot traffic insights
+   - AI-generated contextual descriptions with historical context
+   - Smart recommendations based on popularity and ratings
+   - Customizable search radius (100m to 5km)

 ---